 Find out more about the experience of working here.

 Achievements and statistics

-The College of Medicine and Health launched its staff mentoring scheme in 2016.
-In 2018, to widen the pool of mentors and mentees we joined the other STEMM Colleges in the new One Step Beyond mentoring scheme, and were the first College to invite professional services colleagues to join the scheme.
+The College of Medicine and Health launched its own staff mentoring scheme in 2016.
+In 2018, to widen the pool of mentors and mentees we joined the other STEMM Colleges in the One Step Beyond mentoring scheme, and were the first College to invite professional services colleagues to join the scheme.
 The University has since set up a bespoke mentoring scheme for professional services.

 Within the College, an average of 90% of staff have completed Equality & Diversity training at any one time.

 Following a consultation in 2014, staff core hours were set as 10am - 4pm.
 All meetings and committees aim to be held between these times to help those with parent and carer responsibilities.
 Subsequent surveys carried out in 2016 and 2018 confirmed that staff wished to keep these core hours, and in the 2018 survey 80% of respondents said that having these core hours helped them achieve a work-life balance.